eclipsesource/jsonforms/partials/docs/customrenderer-es6.md

 }
 ```

-Finally, `src/app.js` imports the schemata and introduces a data object, which are provided as fields `schema`, `uischema`, and `data`.
+Finally, `src/app.js` imports the schemata and introduces a data object, which are provided as fields `schema`, `uiSchema`, and `data`.

 ```Javascript
 import './init';